Bike Park Safety Information

 Bike Park Policies

-- Children under 5 yrs are not permitted in the Bike Park
+- Children under 5 yrs are not permitted in the bike park.

-- Children 13-15 are strongly recommended to be accompanied by a parent/legal guardian (19yrs or older) when riding in the Bike Park.
+- Children 13-15 are strongly recommended to be accompanied by a parent/legal guardian (19yrs or older) when riding in the bike park.

+Full suspension bikes are recommended to navigate the terrain you will expect to find on the trails.
 Ensure that your suspension is tuned properly and is set up for your body weight and riding ability.

 SLOW DOWN BEFORE YOU SPEED UP